nanochess/transputer/README.md

 The _comm2.asm_ program for MS-DOS allows you to run my small operating system from a real 1.44mb floppy disk.

 The _pcb_ directory contains the schematics for my board, along the PCB files to order it from PCBway.
 I've been careful of not using surface mount components to ease building.
+You can select the link speed between 10 mbits and 20 mbits, and the port 0150H or 0170H.

+Please notice that the port 0170h is only for a software I want to write in the future, and it isn't compatible with the Inmos software, because the Error bit is still located at 0160h (not used by my software).

 ## Further notes